In the Beginning: 1894-2012

 Information about the ways we help our community is available under Community Outreach.
-Information on fun activities is available under Upcoming Events.
+Information on our upcoming events is available under Upcoming Events.
 Information on how our members grow as Christians is available under Spiritual Growth.

 Thanks for reading!
 God bless you.

-[Written by Lily Pierce with help from Church Historian Carolyn Joyner.]
+[Written by Lay Servant Lily Pierce with help from Church Historian Carolyn Joyner.]